smtifahim/TARA-Ontology-Repository/ontology-files/generated/distribution/readme.md

 ## Ontology Versions Summary

 This section will be updated periodically based on the release of the newer versions of the ontology.

+### Version 1.7.2 (September 9, 2026)

+* Normalization of listed indications for the acupuncture points.
+The original extracted indications from the reference book (Chinese Acupuncture and Moxibustion, 1999) had several issues with irregular, inconsistent, and misspelled naming of the indications.
+See the [csv log](../../../curated-data/ontology-curation-sheet/normalization-files/) of what changed for the normalization.
+Also, this version makes it possible to search acupoints based on listed indications.
+* Normalization of the locational descriptions for the meridan acupoints.
+The original excrated descriptions of the acupoints  from the source book (WHO Standard Acupuncture Point Locations in the Western Pacific Region, 2008) often had notes but the notes were not structured like a list.
+Also, the alphaneumeric codes for the acupoints did not have proper spacing (e.g., "BL1" instead of "BL 1" ).
+See the [csv log](../../../curated-data/ontology-curation-sheet/normalization-files/acupoint_locations_normalized.csv) of what changed for the normalization
+* Enhanced metadata for several annotation and object properties for the TARA ontology with additional example of usage.

 ### Version 1.7.0 (August 15, 2026)